-To ensure the highest quality data from its test sites, Ice911's process includes monitoring capabilities that allow it to collect measurements for comparing test areas with reflective sand to untreated areas.
-We collect these measurements from our buoys, drone, and satellite monitoring
+We work to ensure we’re obtaining the highest quality data from our Arctic lake ice test site.
+Our remote process includes monitoring capabilities that allow us to collect measurements for comparing test areas with Ice911’s reflective microspheres to untreated areas.
+When we’re not physically in the Arctic, we’re able to collect our measurements remotely from buoys, a drone, and satellite monitoring.